ocaml/ocaml.org/data/tutorials/getting-started/1_00_install_OCaml.md

 $ sudo pacman -S opam
 ```

 **Note**: The Debian package for opam, which is also used in Ubuntu, has the OCaml compiler as a recommended dependency.
 By default, such dependencies are installed.
-If you want to only install opam without ocaml, you need to run something like this:
+If you want to only install opam without OCaml, you need to run something like this:
 ```shell
 sudo apt-get install --no-install-recommends opam
 ```